drBenway/pixi-vn-wiki/start/make-visual-novel.md

-# Make your first game in Pixi’VN
+# Make your first Visual Novel

 This tutorial will guide you through the process of creating your first Visual Novel.

-For testing purposes we will recreate the visual novel Breakdown with Pixi’VN in this guide.
+For testing purposes we will recreate the visual novel [Breakdown](https://joshpowlison.itch.io/breakdown) with Pixi’VN in this guide.
 Breakdown is a short story that has all the features that a visual novel should have.
-Breakdown was created by Josh Powlison (<https://joshpowlison.itch.io/breakdown>)
+Josh Powlison, the creator of Breakdown, has given us permission to use his narration for educational purposes❤️.

 Since Pixi’VN gives you the ability to write your [narration in different types of languages](/start/narration.md), it will be explained at each step how to do it with each language.